checkbox.ai

 Frequently Asked Questions

-Do we need IT support to build new automated workflows?
+Do we need IT support to implement and adjust legal workflows?

 Conclusion